sandboxie-plus/sandboxie-docs/docs/Content/NotifyDirectDiskAccess.md

 NotifyDirectDiskAccess=y
 ```

-When enabled, Sandboxie issues [SBIE1313](SBIE1313.md) when an attempt to open a disk device itself remains denied.
-It does not report every form of raw-disk activity or a request for a remaining path below the device.
+When enabled, Sandboxie issues [SBIE1313](SBIE1313.md) for certain denied attempts to open a disk device directly.
+It does not report every denied disk-access request or access to files and folders below the device.

+The message is not generated when the effective file-access rule blocks host access entirely, such as `ClosedFilePath` or `WriteFilePath`.
+A `ReadFilePath` rule does not always suppress the message: a denied write request can still generate it.

 This setting controls the notification only.
 It does not grant direct disk access or alter the policy that denied the request.
 Access-related settings such as [Allow Raw Disk Read](AllowRawDiskRead.md), [Open File Path](OpenFilePath.md), and [Open Pipe Path](OpenPipePath.md) are separate.